berkeley-cdss/docs/github/remove-sensitive-data-from-github-repository.md

 Oh no!
 Did you commit and push something sensitive to a public GitHub repository (e.g. secrets, credentials, student information, or solutions)?
 This article is for you.

+Even if a repository is private, you still should NOT store student information on GitHub.
+If you have a script that interacts with student information, you *should* track that script via git/GitHub, but you *should not* track any associated CSV or other files that contain student information.
+It is useful to keep track of the format of the data, and you may do so by describing the data in your script or by tracking a data file that does not contain any student information.
+For example, you may track a CSV file that only contains the headers [(example)](https://github.com/pancakereport/apps-script/blob/main/tutor-hours-tracking/FL25-Hires-empty.csv).
+If you need to share or otherwise preserve data files containing student information, we recommend using Google Drive which [has been approved](https://bconnected.berkeley.edu/privacy-security/keeping-sensitive-data-safe) for [P3 data](https://security.berkeley.edu/data-classification-standard).

+Regardless of a repository's visibility, it is not enough to delete files containing student information; You must also delete the git history for those files by following the steps below.
+If your repository has had any pull requests with the student information, you must additionally follow [these steps](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#fully-removing-the-data-from-github) after completing the below.

 {: .warning}
 Be careful running the following commands.
 These are DESTRUCTIVE actions. 🌋